roblebob/UltradianX/README.md

-# UltradianX
+# UltradianX  _(ud801_CapStone)_

-The _Ultradian eXplorer_,
+The _Ultradian eXplorer_ is an Android app,
-    an app aiming to serve as a tool, by which one can explore ones ultradian rhythm, usefully.
+    aiming to serve as a mindful tracking tool, by which one can explore ones ultradian rhythm, usefully.

 ## Background

-The foundation is the belief
+As a proposed foundation of strategic belief,
-    that if you want to acquire certain skills, you have to work on them every day, even if touched only briefly  (< 10 min), so you can make a habit out of them.
+    that is, ___if you want to acquire certain skills, you have to work on them daily, to be the most efficient, even when touched only briefly___  (< 10 min), so you can make a habit out of them, or at least invite to the idea:

-This idea is juxtaposed to that of ultradian rhythms,
+    ___"You are an explorer exploring that particular domain."___

+Thereby we call each domain or individual endeavour,
+    an ___Adventure___.

+Inspired by the concept of ___ultradian rhythms___,
-    those 90 min partitions of the circadian cycle.
+    those 90 min partitions of the circadian cycle, determining the experience of the day.

-It shall be noted here,
-    that it doesn't claim to be a scientific endeavor at all.
+Although not at all a scientific endeavor,
+    the user may find it useful to explore the idea, as the app purpose is to present the user, how he has spent his time.
+Not to suggested to change any habits, or to even give any advise how they are supposed to be spent.

+Just that one may experience them more consciously,
+    so first one gains an understanding what one needs are and thereby who oneself is.

+and helps to not get lost, when immersed in a particular task.

 Its target is to weaken that wall that appears when something worth pursuing